 Supervise your puppy while they are outside of their dedicated area.
 This prevents them from accidentally going to the toilet out of sight or getting up to mischief and ingesting something dangerous.
 At the same time, remove all loose items such as shoes, socks and laundry from the floor.
-Wires should be secured or placed behind furniture, check cupboard doors are closed and put away any breakables that are at your puppy’s height.
+Wires should be secured or placed behind furniture, check that the cupboard doors are closed and put away any breakables that are within your puppy’s height.
 This sets your puppy up for success by not giving them the opportunity to mistake those items as toys or accidentally knocking over something fragile (and probably expensive!)

 Choose appropriate puppy toys

 Puppies explore the world through their mouths and will chew anything they can get their mouths on (much like babies!).
 Therefore, when choosing toys for your puppy, check that the toy is made for dogs and has been through proper testing.
 Toys should also be a suitable size and not have any dangerous accessories such as zips or buttons protruding.